twilson63/bob/README.md

 ```

 In this example we are bundling the Person, User and Permission business objects into a single
-container or bundle, we are also including our database gateway or access layer as an implementation
+bundle or business component, we are also including our database gateway or access layer as an implementation
 detail.

 This approach allows for the person create use case to leverage the gateway interface to persist the object,